Free-space optical communication: Range-limiting factors

 These factors cause an attenuated receiver signal and lead to higher bit error ratio (BER).
 To overcome these issues, vendors found some solutions, like multi-beam or multi-path architectures, which use more than one sender and more than one receiver.
 Some state-of-the-art devices also have larger fade margin (extra power, reserved for rain, smog, fog).
 To keep an eye-safe environment, good FSO systems have a limited laser power density and support laser classes 1 or 1M.
-Atmospheric and fog attenuation, which are exponential in nature, limit practical range of FSO devices to several kilometres.
+Atmospheric and fog attenuation, which are exponential in nature, limit practical range of FSO devices to several kilometers.
 However, free-space optics based on 1550 nm wavelength, have considerably lower optical loss than free-space optics using 830 nm wavelength, in dense fog conditions.
 FSO using wavelength 1550 nm system are capable of transmitting several times higher power than systems with 850 nm and are safe to the human eye (1M class).
 Additionally, some free-space optics, such as EC SYSTEM, ensure higher connection reliability in bad weather conditions by constantly monitoring link quality to regulate laser diode transmission power with built-in automatic gain control.